Nuclear triad: France

+S2 MRBMs and S3 IRBMs were operated on standby alert in silos on the Plateau d'Albion in the Vaucluse region from 1971 to 1996.

+France operated a small fleet of Dassault Mirage IV supersonic strategic bombers from 1964 to 1996.

 Modern capabilities

-Today, France's national security is based on deterrence.
 Since the Cold War, France has scaled down their weapons program; the budget for nuclear forces has been reduced from 40 percent to 20 percent; they stopped work on ground-launched ballistic missiles; nuclear testing sites have shut down; and their total ballistic missile submarine arsenal has been lowered from five to four.